re4ldev/arch-laptop/README.md

 3. Prepare an installation medium.
 4. Boot the live environment.
 5. Set keyboard layout and console font.
-6. Set up the network.
+6. Set up the network access.
 7. Set up SSH access to the live environment.
 8. Verify the boot mode.
 9. Update the system clock.